cekpowell/csvql-ide/README.md

 #### Execution

-- CSVQL programs can be executed
+- CSVQL programs can be executed by selecting the **run** button within the Editor Tab Toolbar.
+- The output of the program being run will be displayed in the **Terminal**, along with any errors that were raised.

 #### Additional Terminal Features